simplex-chat/simplex-chat/docs/SERVER.md

 # with the users who you want to allow creating messaging queues on your server.
 # create_password: password to create new queues (any printable ASCII characters without whitespace, '@', ':' and '/')

+# control_port_admin_password:
+# control_port_user_password:

 [TRANSPORT]
-# host is only used to print server address on start
+# Host is only used to print server address on start.
+# You can specify multiple server ports.
-host: <your server domain/ip>
+host: <domain/ip>
-port: 5223
+port: 5223,443
 log_tls_errors: off

+# Use `websockets: 443` to run websockets server in addition to plain TLS.
 websockets: off
 # control_port: 5224